-Although Iowa ranks 33rd in the nation for malignant mesothelioma and other asbestos-related deaths, there was a large presence of the dangerous mineral in several industries prior to its ban in the late 70s.
+Although Iowa ranks 28th in the nation for malignant mesothelioma and other asbestos-related deaths, there was a large presence of the dangerous mineral in numerous industries prior to its ban in the late 70s.
 Iowa has always had a large manufacturing presence and a multitude of residents made a living working in these plants.
 Asbestos was also used on job sites for its fire and heat-resistance before it was known how dangerous its fibers are.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in Iowa, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 We are happy to help asbestos victims and their families in all cities and towns in Iowa, such as